-NB.
+N.B.
 If your door is on the front, see the bolt configuration drawing below.

-On the door end there is a short bracing angle to be fitted.
-This can be found in the main box marked DOOR END.
+On the door end there are 3 short bracing angles to be fitted.
+These can be found in the main box marked DOOR END.

-- 2. This bar, like the horizontal bracing angle, can be fixed either upwards or downwards (for aesthetic reasons we suggest that you attach it the same way as horizontal bracing angle).
+2. These three bars are identical and like the horizontal bracing angle, can be fixed either upwards or downwards (for aesthetic reasons we suggest that you attach it the same way as horizontal bracing angle).
 Using the previously inserted bolts, attach the short bracing angle to the unit as shown (exact distances are not required).
-Put nut on and finger tip tighten. - 3.
-The door track support (taped together with components marked DOOR) looks similar to a $-\mathbb{Z}\emptyset$ bar (see component diagram at beginning of booklet).
-The door track support is fitted to glazing bar and wall bar utilising the two remaining unoccupied nuts and bolts.
-This bar is to be fitted just below the horizontal bracing angle.
-The end slotted holes must face upward like a letter 'U' (key point -see diagram on previous page). - 4.
-Tighten all nuts remembering not to over tighten.
+Put nuts back on and finger tip tighten all three bars.

+3. The door track support (taped together with components marked DOOR) looks similar to a $-Z\phi$ bar (see component diagram at beginning of booklet).
+The door track support is fitted on to the middle two glazing bars utilising the two remaining unoccupied nuts and bolts.
+This bar is to be fitted approx 3ö below the horizontal bracing angle.
+The end slotted holes must face upward like a letter $-U\phi$ (see diagram).

+4. Tighten all nuts remembering not to over tighten.
 The door track support may need altering slightly in the construction, so finger tip tight will be sufficient at this stage.

-NB Do not fit the door track at this stage ó this will be done later in General Assembly.
+N.B.
+Do not fit the door track at this stage-this will be done later in general assembly

-FOR THE PURPSOSE OF SINGLE DOOR BEING ON THE FRONT
+FOR THE PURPOSE OF SINGLE DOOR BEING ON THE FRONT

-If the position of your door is to be front (i.e. Not on either gable end), then the bolt configuration on the gables will be different than previously stated.
+If the position of your door is to be front (ie. Not on either gable end), then the bolt configuration on the gable will be different than previously stated.
 In that case follow the procedure below for the initial construction of gable ends.
 If the right hand gable end is to house the shelf and louvre, than the bolt configuration is the same as indicated for the right and end in this booklet.
 The bolt configuration of the left hand end will now be as shown below.